hapax/hapax.github.io/assets/emcc.md

 I realized, to my chagrin, that I didn't know the answer off the top of my head!
 As a theoretical physicist, that was somewhat embarrassing.
-So, rather than buy the book, I decided I would set out to rediscover it myself.
+So, rather than buy the book, I decided I would make it my homework not only to derive it from what I knew about special relativity, but then to write it up in a self-contained, minimalist way.
+Here are the results.

+Before we get cracking, I'll give a TLDR version.

 #### 2. Spacetime trigonometry<a id="sec-2" name="sec-2"></a>